tobijk/caius/doc/_manpages/webdriver.md

   is considered as having timed out.

 * `method set_implicit_wait_timeout` *ms*:
-  Set the time in milliseconds after which an ongoing operation is considered as having timed out.
+  Set the time in milliseconds that the driver should wait on elements to appear.
+  The default is not to wait at all.

 * `method set_page_load_timeout` *ms*:
   Set the time in milliseconds after which a page load is considered as having